ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### URL rewriting method

 Indica que o método de reescrita da URL pode ter alguns riscos de segurança.
-A mensagem que aparece é esta:

 > _URL rewriting has significant security risks.
 Since session ID appears in the URL, it may be easily seen by third parties.
 Session ID in the URL can be disclosed in many ways.
 For more information checkout the \(_[_https://owasp.org/www-project-top-ten/OWASP\_Top\_Ten\_2017/Top\_10-2017\_A2-Broken\_Authentication_](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A2-Broken_Authentication)_\) advisory._